sago007/oastat_static_web_generator/README.md

 ## LICENSE
 The code is GPLv2 or later.

-Contains data from Openarena and basic CSS file from pyqscore.
-GPLv2 only licensed.
+Contains data from Openarena.

+Templates and css are under the MIT license.